digitalocean/container-blueprints/create-doks-with-terraform-flux/README.md

 The bootstrap process creates a DOKS cluster and provisions Flux using Terraform.

 First, you are going to initialize the Terraform backend.
-Next, you will create a Terraform plan to inspect the infrastructure and then apply it to create all the required resources.
+Then, you will create a Terraform plan to inspect the infrastructure and apply it to create all the required resources.
 After it finishes, you should have a fully functional DOKS cluster with Flux CD deployed and running.
 Follow these steps to bootstrap DOKS and Flux:

 1. Rename the provided [`backend.tf.sample`](https://github.com/digitalocean/container-blueprints/blob/main/create-doks-with-terraform-flux/backend.tf.sample) file to `backend.tf`.
-Edit the file and replace the placeholders with your bucket and name of the Terraform state file you want to create.
+Edit the file and replace the placeholder values with your bucket's and Terraform state file's name you want to create.

     We strongly recommend using a [DigitalOcean Spaces](https://cloud.digitalocean.com/spaces) bucket for storing the Terraform state file.
 As long as the space is private, your sensitive data is secure.
 The data is also backed up and you can perform collaborative work using your Space.

     ```text
-    # Store the state file using a DO Spaces bucket
+    # Store the state file using a DigitalOcean Spaces bucket

     terraform {
       backend "s3" {